ac427/centos7_mailserver/README.md

  ```
  - Setup A and MX records on route53
  - open inbound ports for mail (995+993+25+465) in AWS security groups & also any firewalls you are running
- - get free cert from certbot or create self signed
+ - get free cert from certbot or create self signed or verisign

    ```
    # Steps to create cert and self sign